 Tag: american beauty

-Since December of 1999, every time I teach Intro to Screenwriting at New York University I wrap up the semester with this article because it ages like a fine wine, every year getting better.
+Since December of 1999, every time I teach screenwriting at New York University and Drexel University I wrap up the semester with this article because it ages like a fine wine, every year getting better.
 It’s from the dawn of the new filmmaking millennium (right).
 Bracketed comments are mine.

 ENTERTAINMENT WEEKLY Cover Story, November 1999